syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/icons.md

 ## Custom icon

-By default, the severity icons can be displayed according to the severity type to make the user more understandable by visual information better than text.
+By default, the severity icons can be displayed according to the severity type to make the user more understandable by visual information rather than text.
 If the user wants to customize these icons, then it can be achieved through `cssClass` property.

-The following example demonstrates the default message is rendered with a custom severity icon and custom appearance.
+The following example demonstrates how the default message is rendered with a custom severity icon and custom appearance.

 {% if page.publishingplatform == "aspnet-core" %}